-The SaloneSatellite WorldWide Moscow - the platform for emerging designers under 35 is an unmissable occasion for direct contact with the leading furniture sector companies, and an opportunity for personal growth for its young participants, given the chance of interface with other designers and the critical judgement of experts within the sector.
+Located in the atrium between Pavilions 7 and 8, the platform for emerging designers under 35 is an unmissable occasion for direct contact with the leading furniture sector companies, and an opportunity for personal growth for its young participants, given the chance of interface with other designers and the critical judgement of experts within the sector.

 The 37 young designers involved were selected from among the top students at the leading design schools in Russia and the post-Soviet countries.
 They showcased a wide variety of projects, ranging from eminently classic design to the latest trends, or referencing their own cultural traditions.
 Most of all they demonstrated an increasingly committed approach to design.

 A Jury composed of sectoral professionals awarded the three best products and the top three winners will be invited to the SaloneSatellite, held under the umbrella of the Salone del Mobile.Milano, in April.